ktoso/rx-wiki/Observable-Utility-Operators.md

 ```
 Note that in the second example the timestamps are identical for both of the observers, whereas in the first example they differ.

+The `cache( )` method will not itself trigger the execution of the source Observable; an initial observer must subscribe to the Observable returned from `cache( )` before it will begin emitting items.

 #### see also:
 * javadoc: <a href="http://netflix.github.io/RxJava/javadoc/rx/Observable.html#cache()">`cache()`</a>